dsidavis/DocReadingNotes/README.md

 Other actions on the machine can remove one of the pages.
 Instead, we would like to read the contents immediately and use those.
-We could do this by reading the resulting images (PNG files) into
-R. We can create a different class for this if we wanted, say OCRImages that extends Document.
+We could do this by reading the resulting images (PNG files) into R and hold the directly in memory.
+We can create a different class for this if we wanted, say OCRImages that extends Document.

 setClass("OCRImages", contains= c("Document", "list"))

+Rather than representing an OCRDocument as a character vector of file names and having the [[ operator return an OCRPage object, we could define the OCRDocument as a list with each element being an OCRPage.
+Then [[ "just works".